 - Cherry Blossoms in Kenwood Maryland.
 Skip the Tidal Basin crowds and stroll through Maryland streets lined with cherry trees.

 - Bluebells at Riverbend Regional Park, Great Falls Virginia.
 In early April, bluebells, trillium, and other spring wildflowers line the trail at Riverbend Park.

 - Tulips at Burnside Farms, Haymarket Virginia.
 2.5 million tulips and daffodils cover 15 acres during Burnside Farms Festival of Spring.
 The festival usually opens in mid-April and lasts 21 to 30 days.

 - Apple blossoms in Winchester Virginia.
 The Shenandoah Apple Festival celebrates blooming apple orchards in late April and early May.
 Join the celebration on a day trip or weekend getaway to Winchester.

 - Azaleas at the National Arboretum, Washington DC.
 In late April, the National Arboretum’s Mount Hamilton is covered with thousands of azaleas in bloom.
 An impressive collection of Dogwoods bloom from mid-April to early June.

 Spring Bucket List: Green Woodlands and Waterside Walks

 There is nothing quite like the vibrant green of emerging foliage, and the rush of water filling rivers and runs after spring rains.
 Explore these local woods and parks to enjoy leafy trails, water views, and more of those spring wildflowers.
 Trails may be muddy in spring so break out your hiking boots.

 Spring Bucket List: Scenic Drives and Views

-This article was published in 2017 and updated in 2020.
+This article was published in 2017 and last updated in 2021.